 Changing your sheets is probably something you don’t do frequently enough.
 While it may not have any negative consequences for those blessed with naturally clear skin, people with acne-prone skin will want to wash their sheets more frequently.

 Ideally, people with acne-prone skin should wash their sheets at least once a week, if not more.
 Studies have even shown that our pillowcases and bedsheets may harbor large quantities of fungi and/or bacteria.
 [10,11] If you suffer from acne, you can even throw your pillow in the dryer for 15 minutes every few days so the heat kills any bacteria on the surface.

 While most sheets come with instructions to wash with cold water for long-lasting durability, hot water is best for killing bacteria.
-If you decide to wash your sheets in cold water, make sure to toss them in the dryer afterward to kill bacteria that survived the wash.
+If you decide to wash your sheets in cold water, make sure to toss them in the dryer afterward to kill the bacteria that survived the wash.

 You’ll also want to ensure your laundry detergent and fabric softeners are free of fragrance and dyes that could irritate your skin.
 [13, 14]